sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 - We must ensure that the surface meets certain curvature properties.
 In quantitative finance, this means creating an arbitrage-free surface.
 Mathematically, this translates to minimizing a specified loss function across the entire surface.

-Deep smoothing's main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
+Deep smoothing's main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces (See [^2] to learn more about prior models).
 By letting

 $$
 \begin{equation}